ConSol-Monitoring/go-neb-wrapper/README.md

 It is using CGo therefor this is not plain Go, there you have to be careful, if you want to write a module.

-# Limitations

-This API works with:
-- Naemon

 # Minimalistic-Example
 [main.go](https://github.com/ConSol-Monitoring/go-neb-wrapper/blob/master/main.go)